KARTOCHKA/Diploma_prj_auth/README.md

 ```

 To obtain the TWILIO_ACCOUNT_SID, YOUR_TWILIO_AUTH_TOKEN, and YOUR_TWILIO_PHONE_NUMBER, you need to register and verify your phone number on the Twilio website (https://www.twilio.com/en-us).
-Afterward, you should purchase any phone number of your choice, and that number will become YOUR_TWILIO_PHONE_NUMBER
+Afterward, you should purchase any phone number of your choice, and that number will become YOUR_TWILIO_PHONE_NUMBER.

 _To run the project, clone the repository and create/activate a virtual environment:_
 ```